RyanAlexanderSingh/Ray-Tracing/README.md

-Raytracer
+Ryan Singh and Juan Miguel Huertas Delgado.
 A simple raytracer written in the fragment shader.
-This project is a submission as part of my course at Goldsmiths, University of London.
+This project is a joint submission as part of our course at Goldsmiths, University of London.